Nitintomar0/Swasthya_Margadarshika/README.md

 **Swasthya Margadarshika** is designed for informational and educational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult qualified healthcare professionals for any medical concerns or before making health-related decisions.
 The predictions and recommendations provided by this system should not be considered as medical diagnoses.

 ---
-*Take charge of your health with Swasthya Margadarshika.
-Your well-being is our priority!*